avalon60/OraTAPI/README.md

   - **Purpose**:  Organises generated view source files in a specific staging subdirectory for clarity and structure.

 - **ora_tapi_csv_dir**: Defines the directory for the OraTAPI CSV file.
-  - Example: `ora_tapi_csv_dir = `
+  - Example: `ora_tapi_csv_dir = resources/config`
   - **Purpose**: Used to control which files should be generated based on the CSV configuration file.
 This allows fine grain control of which files should be generated and written/overwritten.
 New file entries are automatically added when tables are processed and no corresponding entry is found.
+In addition this also allows table domains (%table_domain%) to be configured.

+- **pi_columns_csv_dir**: Defines the directory for the OraTAPI CSV file.
+  - Example: `pi_columns_csv_dir = resources/config`
+  - **Purpose**: Used to control which columns should be omitted from parameter logging when the `llogger` templates are active.
+This is provided to avoid PI (personal information) columns being logged.
 ---

 #### [api_controls]